The prize for innovation and utilisation

 "Johan Hartman and Mattias Rantalainen have a long track-record of innovative research within tumor pathology, machine learning and statistical modelling, with the aim to improve cancer diagnostics.
 They have succeeded in developing and commercializing a method for artificial intelligence-based analysis of microscopy images, which is now in clinical use for determining the risk for relapse in cancer after surgery.
 The product has a large potential in precision diagnostics in other diseases.
 Hartman and Rantalainen continue to combine academic research and entrepreneurship in an exemplary and inspiring manner and fulfill all criteria for recipients of the Prize for Innovation and Utilization."

-Staffan Holmin was awarded the Prize for Innovation and Utilization, 2022
+Staffan Holmin was awarded the Prize for innovation and utilisation, 2022

 Read the news article.

-Starting in 2022 Karolinska Institutet awarded a prize for innovation and utilization.
+Starting in 2022 Karolinska Institutet has awarded a prize for innovation and utilisation.

 The prize will be awarded to one or more active researchers/research students (employed, adjunct or affiliated with KI).